-In 1837, William Procter and James Gamble met by chance.
+Procter & Gamble was formed in 1837, when William Procter and James Gamble met by chance.
 Procter was a candle maker in Cincinnati, Ohio.
 Gamble was a soap maker.
 The two entrepreneurs married sisters Olivia and Elizabeth Norris.
 After they became brothers-in-law, their father-in-law convinced them to go into business together.
 This marked the beginning of Procter & Gamble.

 By 1859, Procter & Gamble reached $1 million in sales.
 The company earned contracts allowing them to supply the Union Army with candles and soap during the American Civil War.
-In the 1880s, Procter & Gamble introduced Ivory soap.
+In the 1880s, Procter & Gamble introduced Ivory soap, intended to be used for both body and laundry.
 In 1911, the company began diversifying its product portfolio by producing Crisco vegetable shortening.
 Procter & Gamble began sponsoring several radio programs as radio became more popular in the 1920s and 30s.
 These shows then coined the term “soap operas.”

 Procter & Gamble’s Actonel

-Actonel is a prescription drug used to treat and prevent bone loss caused by conditions such as osteoporosis and Paget’s disease of bone.
-The active ingredient in Actonel is risedronate.
-Warner Chilcott currently owns the pharmaceutical division of Procter & Gamble, and is therefore the manufacturer and marketer of Actonel.
+Actonel (risedronate) was a brand-name prescription drug used to treat and prevent bone loss caused by conditions such as osteoporosis and Paget’s disease of bone.
+Actonel was developed by Procter & Gamble and gained FDA approval in 1998.
+Actonel was co-marketed in the U.S. by French pharma company, Sanofi-Aventis.